SusanneWindfeldPedersen/BusinessApplication-ReleaseNotes/articles/Spring18/change-history.md

 ms.date: 05/01/2018
 ms.assetid: a08a8762-85b7-41bc-83e0-4380a38cf685
 ms.topic: article
 ms.prod:
 ms.service: business-applications
 ms.technology:
 ms.author: margoc
 audience: Admin

 ---
 # Change history

 This topic is updated when features are added, or when a feature's release date changes.
 To find out when there are updates to these release notes, follow us on Twitter [@MSFTDynamics365](https://twitter.com/MSFTDynamics365).

 ## Intro

+> [!div class="mx-tableFixed"]
 | Feature | Date added |
 |---------|------------|
 | [Availability](availability.md) link added  | May 1, 2018   |